 – Utilise existing cash more effectively – retain cash for operational purposes.

-– Unlock assets and convert to cash – use existing assets as equity.
+– Unlock assets and convert them to cash – use existing assets as equity.

-– Easier to raise finance as the lender risk minimized.
+– Easier to raise finance as the lender risk is minimized.

 – Simplified funding applications.

-– Lower cost option – premium is less than equity funding interest rates.
+– Lower cost option – the premium is less than equity funding interest rates.

 – Retain your shares – no dilution of your shareholding.